PingOne DaVinci Connector

 - Sign into the DaVinci console at console.pingone.com/davinci/.

-- Navigate to Connections and select Add Connection.
+- Navigate to Connectors and select Add Connector.

-- Search for SpyCloud Enterprise Protection and select it.
+- Search for SpyCloud Workforce Threat Protection and select it.

 - Enter your SpyCloud API Key and save the connection configuration.

 Once configured, you can use this connector in a flow.
-See below for example flows and use cases.
+See the Use Cases section below for example workflows.

 | Result | Meaning |